How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 error: couldn't IRGen expression.
 Please check the above error messages for possible root causes.

-the debugger working without needing to wait for a fix.
+around the problem and get the debugger working without having to wait for a

-Solution: Force compilation with swiftinterface.
+Solution: Force compiling with swiftinterface.

-swiftmodule files:
+all the swiftmodule files:

 rm -f FrameworkName.framework/Modules/FrameworkName.swiftmodule/*.swiftmodule